 - Send scores directly to the University through the testing service.
 The Vancouver campus code number for receiving TOEFL test scores is 6215.

 - Applicants who take the paper-based TOEFL must receive a minimum score of 580.

 - Applicants who take the computer-based TOEFL must receive a minimum score of 240.

 - Applicants who take the Internet-based TOEFL must receive a minimum score of 92.
 Applicants should achieve a minimum of 22 on each of the four sections of the Internet-Based TOEFL: reading, writing, listening, and speaking.

-The Adler School employs a rolling admissions process for all Master's programs, which means we continue to accept applications until all spaces in our programs have been filled.
+In addition to our early consideration and priority admissions deadlines, Adler University employs a rolling admissions process for all programs, which means we continue to accept applications until all spaces in our programs have been filled.
 While this offers additional time to complete an application, it is important to note that our programs fill early, and securing official transcripts and letters of recommendation can take time.